cryptosubh/blog/_drafts/The-Hardest-Math-Classes.md

 ---
 layout: post
-title: Guess
+title: What are the Hardest Math Classes?
 ---

-Before you click on the "read more" link at the right, take a guess which math class(es) I am most requested to tutor.
+Before you click the "READ MORE" link below, take a guess which math class(es) I am most requested to tutor.
 No peeking or cheating!

 Answer: geometry for high schoolers, probability & statistics for college students and young adults.